 1. Are we a herd member, or an Alpha who is providing a sense of security, leadership, and a safe haven for our horse.

 2. Does your horse look to another member of the herd for these needs and consider you beneath him in the order?

 They are always asking us if we are the leader.
-When we, through our interactions with our horse provide them with behavioral parameters, we will answer these questions, for more complex topic visit recovery programs sites.
+When we, through our interactions with our horses provide them with behavioral parameters, we will answer these questions, for more complex topics visit recovery programs sites.
 By providing these parameters, they are secure in our leadership.
 Are we relying on treats to buy their attentions where all they see is a treat machine and go on their way when they see no treats in our pockets?

 Treats cannot buy a horse’s allegiance.
 There is a time for treats and there is a time the comfort of our presence with them is their reward and their desire to be with us outweighs everything else.